 I think I’m most impressed with the idea that you never have to worry about your sensor ripping out or coming off like you do with other CGMs.
 Each day you change out the adhesive patch that the transmitter is stuck to and voila – that’s it!
 No pokes, needles, or anything needed.
 Additionally – if you want to just take it off for an evening or for an outfit when you don’t want your transmitter to show – you can.
 No evidence of CGM unless, like me, you have a propensity to develop tan lines quickly.

 I was most worried about scarring going into the trial – I was certain I’d have a bump scar but, much to my surprise, you can’t even see the incision spot unless you really look after 90 days.

 I share clinical trial updates on my Instagram page frequently – you can follow me on IG: @ Kelli_roo for more updates and to ask me any questions you might have!

-- You meet cool people
+- Meeting cool people

 - Receiving more frequent care and checkups by the study care team

 JDRF has made is easy to find clinical trials for any age and diagnosis state.
 In fact, when I used the tool it revealed more than 100 trials near me.
 Though I did not have T1D at the time, I was 8 years old when I did my first clinical trial.
 I’m now 36, have lived with T1D for 18 years, and have participated in several clinical trials.